Colourful Souq's of Secret Oman

-With an intriguing history on how “dates” play a large part in Omani culture.
-Ancient ruins scattered over a dramatic landscape are with a sense of remoteness, silence fills the air imagining how life would have been.
+The country has a intriguing history on how “dates” play a large part in Omani culture.
+Ancient ruins spread over a dramatic landscape are with a sense of remoteness.
+Silence fills the air imagining how life would have been.

-Pristine roads make driving easy in Oman from the stunning Hajar Mountains to the desert of Wahiba Sands.
-Bedouin culture is vastly different in contrast to the mountainous north.
-Islam is the official religion and Arabic the main language with English, Kiswahili and Indian widely spoken.
+Significantly pristine roads make for easy driving in Secret Oman.
+From the stunning Hajar Mountains to the desert of Wahiba Sands.
+Bedouin culture vastly different in contrast to the mountainous north.
+Islam the official religion and Arabic the main language with English, Kiswahili and Indian widely spoken.

-Travelling in and around Oman is better done in the cooler months of the year, days are more temperate and comfortable.
+Travelling in and around Secret Oman, undeniably better done in the cooler months of the year.
+The days are more temperate and comfortable.
 Mountainous regions are accessible all year round and provide relief from the oppressive summer heat.

-The best time to visit Oman is in the winter months from October to April with daily temperatures averaging between 25 – 35 degrees celsius.
-The rugged mountainous landscape around Jebel Shams features an arid climate, with an altitude of 2000m that brings pleasant temperatures in the winter months.
-Summer sees temperatures soar to 50 degrees celsius and are predominately hot and dry, the terrain is diverse with most rainfall occurring in winter months.
+Consequently the time to visit Secret Oman will be in the winter months from October to April.
+The daily temperatures averaging between 25 – 35 degrees celsius.
+The rugged mountainous landscape around Jebel Shams features an arid climate.
+With an altitude of 2000m that brings pleasant temperatures in the winter months.
+Summer sees temperatures soar to 50 degrees celsius and are predominately hot and dry.
+The terrain is diverse with most rainfall occurring in winter months.

-The desert interior of the country remains hot and dry with minimal rain falling annually.
-During the summer months Muscat is affected by the Sharmal Winds, bringing a haze of dust lasting until the night.
+Whereas the desert interior of the country remains hot and dry with minimal rain falling annually.
+During the summer months Muscat is affected by the Sharmal Winds.
+Generally brings a haze of dust lasting until the night.

-Oman’s geography and diverse terrain is simply stunning in its appearance and attracts geologists from all over the world.
-Earthy rock patterns, ancient formations are fascinating to the eye and how they were formed many centuries ago.
-This beautiful country is made up of eight regions all offering a totally different experience, whether your preference is for romance or adventure Oman has it all.
+Oman’s geography and diverse terrain is simply stunning in its appearance and particularly attracts geologists from all over the world.
+Earthy rock patterns, ancient formations are fascinating to the eye.
+Moreover how they were formed many centuries ago.
+This beautiful country is made up of eight regions all offering a totally different experience.
+Whether your preference is for romance or adventure Oman has it all.

-Contrasting scenery from the rocky mountains to green inland oasis’s in the south create a spectacular backdrop.
-Ancient history, culture and traditions play an important role in everyday Omani life, from frankincense, rose water and the infamous date palm.
+Contrasting scenery runs from the rocky mountains to green inland oasis’s in the south.
+Hence creating a spectacular backdrop for any photo.
+For the most part ancient history, culture and traditions play an important role in everyday Omani life.
+From frankincense, rose water and the infamous date palm.

-With each region having its own attraction or adventure you can’t help notice how the new modern day naturally blends in with the old.
-Impressively in each area that you visit there is a sense of pride and cleanliness and old iconic watch towers are intriguing as you move through each province.
-On the southeast coast the small town of Sur is home to the traditional dhow builders and the ancient trade port to East Africa.
+Each region having its own attraction or adventure, you can’t but help notice how the new modern day naturally blends in with the old.
+Impressively in each area that you visit there is a sense of pride and cleanliness.
+Old iconic watch towers are intriguing as you move through each province.
+On the southeast coast the small town of Sur, home to the traditional dhow builders and the ancient trade port to East Africa.

 The region of Al Dakhiliah famous for its towering forts and some of Oman’s most rugged terrain.
 Local handicrafts, pottery and silverware are stunningly beautiful as you venture through the countries most colourful souq’s.
 Journeying out of the city of Muscat you just can’t help but notice how well and wide the paved roads are.
 The two hour journey towards Nizwa is full of dramatic rock formations and colourful small towns.
 This ancient city was once the capital of Oman back in the 6 – 7th century.
 Famous for its historical monuments and handicrafts Nizwa Souq is alive and full of colour.
-In the market you will see an array of fruit and vegetables, spices, silverware, pottery and the smell of freshly brewed coffee.
+While walking through the market you will see an array of fruit, vegetables, spices, silverware and pottery.
+What’s more the smell of freshly brewed coffee will touch your senses.

 Outside of the town of Bahla is the Castle of Jabreen, this impressive castle in all it’s beauty instantly commands your attention.
 The perfectly placed decor and architecture tell a story of the Home of the Imams.
 Like many of the Omani forts the special rooms set out for long term storage of dates were simply fascinating.
 Using the thick syrup as a form of defence in the event of an attack, would be at boiling point ready to pour on unsuspecting enemies